flecs-hub/flecs-lua/README.md

 Scripts are hosted by the `FlecsLua` module for the world it's imported into.

+The ability to 'require "ecs"' as a standalone Lua module is currently not maintained.

 ```c
 /* Creates a script host for the world */
 ECS_IMPORT(world, FlecsLua);